I'm the current Guinness World Record Holder for travelling around all 270 London Underground stations in the fastest time person.

-The first time I did this was in May of 2002, but it took me until my seventh attempt two years later in May 2004 to set a new record time of 18 hours, 35 minutes and 43 seconds.
+The very first challenge was back in May of 2002, but it wasn't until attempt number seventh two years later in May 2004 to set a new record time of 18 hours, 35 minutes and 43 seconds.
 My ninth attempt was part of the Tube Relief 'We are not afraid' charity attempt.

 In 2011 on Tube 14 we go the second fastest time ever in the current configuration, before changes to Kensington (Olympia) made the challenge harder than ever.
-We do though currently hold the unofficial fastest time for completion on Tube 21 for a non-exhibition day Olympia service.
+During that time we had the fastest unofficial time for completion of all 270 stations on a day (Tube 21) when a non-exhibition Olympia service was running.

-In March 2013, BBC News Online came out and filmed our latest attempt around the network.
+In March 2013, BBC News Online came out and filmed our Tube 23 attempt around the network.

 Write ups of attempts: Tube 1 : Tube 2 : Tube 3 : Tube 4 : Tube 5 : Tube 6 : Tube 7 (World Record)

 Tube 8 : Tube 9 (Tube Relief) : Tube 10 : Tube 11 : Tube 12 : Tube 13 : Tube 14 : Tube 15 : Tube 16 : Tube 17 : Tube 18: Tube 19 : Tube 20 : Tube 21 : Tube 22 : Tube 23 : Tube 24 : Tube 25

 My third and fourth attempts were both featured on TV.
 My third attempt was featured as part of the ITV programme 'The Tube' - a general documentary about the London Underground.
 We appeared in an episode called '24 hours', which was later sold to Sky Travel and often gets repeated on TV this to day.